INDIANAPOLIS, Ind. — Lawmakers stopped a new attempt to add gender and gender identity to a hate crime bill on Thursday.

 “When you leave out gender, gender identity and age you’re leaving out thousands of Indiana women,” Rima Shahid, executive director of Women4Change Indiana, said.

 Thursday, a state lawmaker tried and failed to make an amendment to a measure about academic credits for religious instruction to add a protected class list for any bias crimes, including gender and gender identity.
 The House speaker said it didn’t reflect the original intent of that bill, though.
 Democrats did not have enough votes to overturn the speaker’s ruling.

 “First, just the omission of those specific characteristics or traits does not override the fact that the start of the bill says any recognizable or perceive characteristic or trait, so everyone is covered.
 There are 21 states that have fewer designations than Indiana, or Indiana law 198, that are not on the list today,” Speaker Brian Bosma said.

 Now the Indiana Senate will determine what happens next.

 “Not really ready to say exactly what we’re going to be able to do with that.
 We’re having lots of discussions about it.
 We’ll probably know right about the first of next week, early next week.
 We’ll be clear about how we’re gonna handle that and what we’re going to do with it,” Senate President Pro Tempore Rodric Bray said.

-"What we would urge, as I stated, is take the bill to a conference committee, let's try to get those categories into the list, and then I think we can have a meaningful hate crimes legislation that we can be proud of and that we are sure of does protect every person in the state of Indiana," said Senate Minority Leader Tim Lanane.
+“What we would urge, as I stated, is take the bill to a conference committee, let’s try to get those categories into the list, and then I think we can have a meaningful hate crimes legislation that we can be proud of and that we are sure of does protect every person in the state of Indiana,” Senate Minority Leader Sen. Tim Lanane said.